IBM/open-prediction-service-hub/ml-service-implementations/ads-ml-service/doc/installation/README.md

 OPS is a containerized service.
 Installation consist of three steps:
 1. Building an image from source code.
 2. Registering image to image registry (Optional for local deployment).
-3. Create-ing services using registered/local image.
+3. Creating services using registered/local image.

 ## Build image